 GOOD QUALITY & MEANINGFUL DATA – THE KEY TO SUCCESS

-THE ART OF AI – IDENTYFING WHAT’S IMPACTING THE OUTCOME
+THE ART OF AI – IDENTiFYING WHAT’S IMPACTING THE OUTCOME

 As you’ve successfully outlined your project, the difficult part begins.
-Data Analysts and Data Scientists attempt to identify key figures, measures, numbers or events that can have impact towards the observed outcome.
+Data Analysts and Data Scientists attempt to identify key figures, measures, numbers, or events that can have an impact on the observed outcome.
 For example, a reduction in Supplier-OTIF for a given material could indicate that there is a certain risk for larger volumes not to be delivered in the future.
-If there is additional information available that the relevant material is short of (e.g. in newspaper or web articles) and that prices are rising, then this could be another indicator that supply is under risk.
+If there is additional information available that the relevant material is short of (e.g. in newspaper or web articles) and that prices are rising, then this could be another indicator that supply is at risk.

 PREPROCESSING THE DATA AND FINDING OUT WHAT’S WORKING WELL